carpentries-incubator/managing-computational-projects/episodes/08-implementation.md

 Testing is a learned skill that needs to become a part of working on/improving a project.
 After changing their code, researchers should always check that their changes or fixes have not broken anything.
 There are several different kinds of testing and each has best practices specific to them.

-A few examples are:
+> ## A few important testing types
+>
-- **Smoke testing**: Very brief initial checks that ensure the basic requirements required to run the project hold.
+> * **Smoke testing**: Very brief initial checks that ensure the basic requirements required to run the project hold.
 If these fail there is no point in proceeding to additional levels of testing until they are fixed.
-- **Unit testing**: A level of the software testing process where individual units of a software are tested.
+> * **Unit testing**: A level of the software testing process where individual units of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.
-- **Integration testing**: A level of software testing where individual units are combined and tested as a group.
+> * **Integration testing**: A level of software testing where individual units are combined and tested as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.
-- **System testing**: A level of the software testing process where a complete, integrated system is tested.
+> * **System testing**: A level of the software testing process where a complete, integrated system is tested.
 The purpose of this test is to evaluate whether the system as a whole gives the correct outputs for given inputs.
+>
+{: .checklist}

 No matter the type of testing you use, general guidance is to start by writing any test and make a habit of running tests often.
 - Make improvements where you can, and do your best to include tests with new code you write even if it’s not feasible to write tests for all the code that’s already written.